-The Canon R5 writes its imaging data to CFexpress or SDXC cards, while the D7100 uses SDXC cards.
+The R5 writes its imaging data to CFexpress (type B) or SDXC cards, while the D7100 uses SDXC cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.
-The Canon R5 supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the D7100 can use UHS-I cards (up to 104 MB/s).
+The R5 supports UHS-II cards (on both slots), while the D7100 can use UHS-I cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS R5 and Nikon D7100 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |5.||Nikon Z7 II||Y||stereo / mono||Y||Y||micro||3.2||Y||-||Y|